msambou/canary-deployment-istio/README.md

 The tutorial assumes that you have provisioned an Ubuntu 20.04 server on Azure.
 The server should have an 8Gb RAM.

+## Canary Deployment
+With canary deployment, DevOps Engineers roll out a new version of an application only to a selected group of users.
+The selected group of users may test and provide feedback to the development team.
+The update is later rolled out to the remaining group of users once the team is confident the release won't cause issues.

+## BookInfo Application
+In this tutorial we will demonstrate canary deployment using [BookInfo Application](https://istio.io/latest/docs/examples/bookinfo/).
+The Bookinfo application is broken into four separate microservices:

+ productpage.
+The productpage microservice calls the details and reviews microservices to populate the page. details.
+The details microservice contains book information. reviews.
+The reviews microservice contains book reviews.
+It also calls the ratings microservice. ratings.
+The ratings microservice contains book ranking information that accompanies a book review.

 ## Install Kuberbetes
 Install the latest version of MicroK8s using the command